Thiruvannamalai (film)

 Thiruvannamalai is a 2008 Indian Tamil-language action film written and directed by Perarasu.
 It stars Arjun in the main dual lead role, with Pooja Gandhi and P. Sai Kumar playing supporting roles.
 The music was composed by Srikanth Deva.

 Thiruvannamalai was released on 19 December 2008.
-The film was a decent hit at the box-office.
-It was later dubbed in Hindi as Main Hoon Vinashak and in Telugu as Jai Sambasiva.
+The film was a decent hit at the Tamil Nadu box office.

 Plot

 Easwaran is an upright, honest youth who runs a local cable channel in Kumbakonam.
 He is known to fight for causes of the society and the common man.
 He falls in love with Malathi.
 He enters into fisticuffs with local MLA Poongundran after he exposes his corrupt and greedy ways through his cable TV channel.
 Fearing trouble, his mother Alamelu takes him to a saint in Thiruvannamalai.
 Guruji resembles Easwaran.
 A sequence of events forces them to swap places.
 The soft-spoken Swami tries to sort all issues through non-violent means (Gandhian philosophy).
 Halfway through, Duraisingam dies in the hands of Poongundran and Poovarasu.
 In the climax, Guruji kills Poongundran.